GMFU

+Background and release

+Odetari released his debut single Good Loyal Thots, in early 2023.
+The song went viral on TikTok, and gained him a global fanbase and had received widespread critical acclaim.
+Jon Caramanica of The New York Times would include "Good Loyal Thots" in his list of the best songs of 2023.
+Odetari later went on to released his collaborative extended play (EP) with 9lives, 3x3, in July 2023.
+Miggy had directed the music video for "GMFU", which premiered on the same day of release as Odetari's extended play (EP) XIII Sorrows.

 Composition and reception

-"GMFU" was written by Odetari and 6arelyhuman, with the former handling the production.
+"GMFU" is 2 minutes and 7 seconds long.
+It was written by Odetari and 6arelyhuman, with the former handling the production.
 Billboards Katie Bain proclaimed it as a "dark, thumping anthem about 'going dumb' from partying".
-Jacob Saltzberg from Earmilk said that XIII Sorrows is given character by "raw, hyperactive synth layers ... with the eccentric bounce of 'GMFU'".
+Jacob Saltzberg from Earmilk said that XIII Sorrows is given character by "raw, hyperactive synth layers [...] with the eccentric bounce of 'GMFU'".
 Craig Lindsey from Chron noted that the track is "much beloved [by] children" and follows the trope of Odetari's "vulgar [and] eye-chatching" song titles.

-Release and promotion

-The song was featured on Odetari's second EP XIII Sorrows, released on September 13, 2023.
-In tandem with XIII Sorrows release, "GMFU" music video was published on YouTube, becoming Odetari's first visual.
+Commercial performance

 In the United States, "GMFU" debuted on number 27 on Billboard-curated Hot Dance/Electronic Songs chart on chart issue August 5, 2023.
 After twelve consecutive weeks of charting, it reached a peak at number five, becoming Odetari's fourth, and 6arelyhuman's first, top ten entry.
 On January 8, 2024, Billboard reported that the song amassed 91.9 million on-demand streams in the country since its release.
 The song was certified platinum by Recording Industry Association of America (RIAA) on July 9, 2025, for shipping 1,000,000 copies in the US.
 Elsewhere, the single entered New Zealand Hot Singles chart at number 35 on chart issue August 3, 2023, peaking at number 23 the following week.
 In Poland, "GMFU" received gold status by selling 25,000 copies.
 Meanwhile the song would also receive a platinum certification in Brazil from selling 40,000 copies.